stem cells treatment for Multiple Sclerosis

 4 Variations of Multiple Sclerosis

-1. RRMS or Relapsing-Remitting Multiple Sclerosis (relapsing remitting ms): The most common type of MS we treat.
-RRMS symptoms include repeat attacks with progressive loss of nerve functions after each attack, followed by a period of remission where the normal function is partially or restored restored without flareups or Exacerbations.
+1. RRMS or Relapsing-Remitting Multiple Sclerosis (relapsing-remitting ms): The most common type of MS we treat.
+RRMS symptoms include repeat attacks with progressive loss of nerve functions after each attack, followed by a period of remission where the average function is partially or restored without flare-ups or Exacerbations.

-2. SPMS or Secondary Progressive Multiple Sclerosis Stage: Secondary progressive ms or SPMS usually follows RRMS after continued attacks.
-This stage results in progressive neurological damage that is associated with death of motor neurons & nerve demyelination.
+2. SPMS or Secondary Progressive Multiple Sclerosis Stage: Secondary progressive MS or SPMS usually follows RRMS after continued attacks.
+This stage results in progressive neurological damage that is associated with the death of motor neurons and nerve demyelination, which is often observed in progressive forms of MS.

-4. PRMS or Progressive Relapsing Multiple Sclerosis Stage: PRMS is the rarest type of MS that affects people and the most difficult to treat.
-Most patients will not qualify for stem cell transplants and the patients that are usually recommended an aggressive cell protocol as part of a combination therapy that includes Immunosuppressive techniques to have positive effect and slow down the rapidly progressing condition.
+4. PRMS or Progressive Relapsing Multiple Sclerosis Stage: PRMS is the rarest type of MS that affects people and is the most difficult to treat.
+Most patients will not qualify for stem cell transplants and the patients that are usually recommended an aggressive cell protocol as part of a combination therapy that includes Immunosuppressive techniques to have a positive effect and slow down the rapidly progressing condition caused by MS.

 MS is amongst the most severe and complicated nervous system disorders to treat that we have today in the field of regenerative medicine.
-MS Disorder frequently invades specific regions of the human nervous system, causing intense exhaustion along with other relapsing ms symptoms and clear physical signs that can be readily identifiable using radiology scans such as MRI scan.
+MS Disorder frequently invades specific regions of the human nervous system, causing intense exhaustion along with other relapsing MS symptoms and clear physical signs that can be readily identifiable using radiology scans such as MRI scans.

 Clinical indications of MS include:

-Lab evaluation for people with ms or relapsing ms usually requires detailed cytology of the patients cerebrospinal fluid, along with detailed protein analysis and Radiographic MRI scan examinations for areas around the encephalocele.
+Lab evaluation for people with MS or relapsing MS usually requires detailed cytology of the patient’s cerebrospinal fluid, along with detailed protein analysis and Radiographic MRI scan examinations, recommended by the national MS society,, recommended by the national MS society, for areas around the encephalocele.
 Genetic tests and Radiographic exams look for multiple or isolated lesions in the brain.
-Stem cell research shows that over 65% of the patients treated for MS using neural progenitor cells,undifferentiated cells, interferon Beta and HSCT (Hematopoietic stem cells) show improvement shortly after treatment while some patients show continuing improvement that lasts over a few years.
+Stem cell research shows that over 65% of the patients treated for MS using neural progenitor cells, undifferentiated cells, interferon Beta, and HSCT (Hematopoietic stem cells) show improvement shortly after treatment.
+In contrast, some patients show continuing improvement over a few years.

 Mesenchymal Stem Cells for Multiple Sclerosis

-Stem cells are (undifferentiated / undefined) cells that have the ability of perpetual self-renewal and have unique properties that can produce specialized cells through cell division.
-Stem cells are usually categorized into either embryonic stem cells or adult stem cells.
-Embryonic stem cells lines (ESC) are pluripotent and can give rise to all cell types in the body and have the ability to differentiate into different tissue types Embryonic cells are acquired from the inner cell mass of a blastocyst but can lead to serious adverse events.
-Due to strict safety standards The Regeneration Center does not offer human embryonic stem cells or iPSC cells.
-Learn more about the basics of stem cells
+Stem cells are (undifferentiated/undefined) cells with the ability of perpetual self-renewal and unique properties to produce specialized cells through cell division.
+Stem cells are usually categorized into embryonic or adult stem cells.
+Embryonic stem cell lines (ESC) are pluripotent and can give rise to all cell types in the body and differentiate into different tissue types.
+Embryonic cells are acquired from the inner cell mass of a blastocyst but can lead to serious adverse events in people with progressive forms of MS. Due to strict safety standards, The Regeneration Center does not offer human embryonic stem cells or iPSC cells.

 What Are Stem Cells

-Adult stem cells uses in treatment for amyotrophic lateral sclerosis and progressive ms have the capacity to begin the healing process by differentiating into many other cell types and are considered multipotent.
-Their main purpose of adult stem cells & immune cells is to repair the body or produce additional specialized cells needed to reduce inflammation.
-This need usually arises due to wear and tear, acute injury, or disease and infections.
-Adult stem cells can be found in many organs and damaged tissues in the body and are further divided into different categories depending on where they are found.
+Adult stem cells are used in the treatment of amyotrophic lateral sclerosis.
+Progressive MS can begin the healing process by differentiating into many other cell types and is considered crucial in stem cell treatments such as autologous hematopoietic stem cell transplantation.
+Multipotent.
+The primary purpose of adult stem cells & immune stem cells is to treat and repair the body using specialized cells needed to reduce inflammation.
+This need usually arises due to wear and tear, acute injury, disease, and infections.
+Adult stem cells, including immune cells, can be found in many organs and damaged tissues in the body and are further divided into different categories depending on where they are found.
 Adult stem cells are either:

-Mesenchymal stromal cells and growth factors needed to improve essential functions can be found in several areas including: MSC-stemcells-Multiple-Sclerosis
+Mesenchymal stromal cells and growth factors needed to improve essential functions can be found in several areas, including those undergoing hematopoietic stem cell transplantation and mesenchymal stem cell therapy.
+MSC-stemcells-Multiple-Sclerosis

-Mesenchymal stem cells have unique properties and can be cultured & differentiated (MSC+) into many types of new cells, including:
+Mesenchymal stem cells have unique properties and can be cultured & differentiated (UC-MSC+) into many types of new cells, including:

 • Cartilage Cells